akisblack/svelte-blog/README.md

 ```
 /src/routes/posts/ --> The folder where your posts are located.
 ```

+### Post metadata
+- "slug" is the link your post will be on ex: https://example.com/blog/my-first-post.

+- "title", "summary" and "author" should be self explanatory.

+- "date" is the date your post was published in.
+Nearly all date formats work.

+- "published" is a boolean.
+If true the post will display otherwise it will stay unpublished and not accessible anywhere outside the source code.

+---

 ## License
 This project is licensed under the Unlicense aka public domain.